Kaohsiung: Economy

 Kaohsiung is a major international port and industrial city in the southwest of Taiwan.
 As an exporting center, Kaohsiung serves the agricultural interior of southern Taiwan, as well as the mountains of the southeast.
 Major raw material exports include rice, sugar, bananas, pineapples, peanuts (groundnuts) and citrus fruits.
 The 2200 ha Linhai Industrial Park, on the waterfront, was completed in the mid-1970s and includes a steel mill, shipyard, petrochemical complex, and other industries.
 The city has an oil refinery, aluminum and cement works, fertilizer factories, sugar refineries, brick and tile works, canning factories, salt-manufacturing factories, and papermaking plants.
 Designated an export-processing zone in the late 1970s, Kaohsiung also attracted foreign investment to process locally purchased raw materials for export.

-In 2020, Kaohsiung's land reclamation project in the Port of Kaohsiung was completed, equivalent to 16 of Taipei's Dean Forest Parks.
+In 2020, Kaohsiung's land reclamation project in the Port of Kaohsiung was completed, equivalent to 16 of Taipei's Daan Forest Parks.

 The Kaohsiung Harbor Bureau plans to buy 49 hectares of the reclaimed land to establish a solar energy industrial district that would be in the harbor's free trade zone.

 The gross domestic product (GDP) in nominal terms of Kaohsiung City is estimated to be around US$45 billion, and US$90 billion for the metropolitan region.
 As of 2008, the GDP per capita in nominal terms was approximately US$24,000.

 Despite early success and heavy governmental investment, the city suffers from the economic North–South divide in Taiwan, which continues to be the center of political debate.
 There has been public aims to shift the local economy towards tourism and cultural industries, with projects such as Pier-2 Art Center, National Kaohsiung Center for the Arts and Kaohsiung Music Center.

 Agriculture

-The main agricultural produce in Kaohsiung are vegetables, fruits and rice with a total arable land of 473 km2, which accounts to 16% of the total area of the municipality.
+The main agricultural crops in Kaohsiung are vegetables, fruits and rice with a total arable land of 473 km2, which accounts to 16% of the total area of the municipality.
 Kaohsiung has the highest production of guava, jujube and lychee in Taiwan.
-The main animal husbandry are chicken, dairy cattle, deer, duck, goose, pigs and sheep.
-The total annual agricultural outcome in Kaohsiung is NT$24.15 billion.
+The main livestock are chicken, dairy cattle, deer, duck, goose, pigs and sheep.
+The total annual agricultural income in Kaohsiung is NT$24.15 billion.